Best Car Insurance in Minnesota for 2025 [Check Out the Top 10 Companies]

 Penalties for committing insurance fraud could include:

-• 90 days in jail and a fine up to $1,000 for a charge of fraud where the value is up to $500
+• 90 days in jail and a fine of up to $1,000 for a charge of fraud where the value is up to $500

 • Up to 5 years in jail and a fine of no more than $10,000 for a charge of fraud where the value is between $1,000 and $5,000